sst/sst/www/docs/constructs/v0/migration.md

 ## Goals

-The v1 SST constructs were restrucrtured with the following goals in mind:
+The v1 SST constructs were restructured with the following goals in mind:

 1. Consistent interfaces for: